StateVoicesNational/Spoke/src/server/models/cacheable_queries/README.md

 so by the time you get to the `interactionSteps` resolver, the result is available already.
 In these cases, we should name the cached result the same as the resolver method.
-This way, we can test whether our result is already cached by testing for `campaign.interactionSteps`, otherwise, we can make the db call -- often that db call will be available
+This way, we can test whether our result is already cached by testing for `campaign.interactionSteps`, otherwise, we can make the db call -- often that db call will be available through a cacheableData object method, in which case you should use that.

-### cacheableData Object Method Definitions
+### Standardized cacheableData Object Method Definitions

+There are a host of other object-specific methods, but methods with these names all should behave the save way.
 All are `async` methods.

 * `load(id)` -- will load from cache if, available and otherwise from the database.
   If appropriate, it may save the result in the cache (some situations,